-(3) For the three months ended March 31, 2022 and 2021, includes unfavorable revenue adjustments to straight-line rent for tenants considered non-creditworthy of \$1.2 million and \$0.8 million, respectively.
+(3) Includes revenue adjustments to straight-line rent for tenants considered non-creditworthy.

-(4) Includes general reserves as well as adjustments for tenants not considered creditworthy for which we are recording revenue on a cash basis, per Accounting Standards Codification ("ASC") Topic 842, Leases.
+(4) Includes general reserves as well as adjustments for tenants considered non-creditworthy for which we are recording revenue on a cash basis, per Accounting Standards Codification ("ASC") Topic 842, Leases.